atlp-rwanda/atlp-pulse-bn/README.md

 ## Introduction

 This is backend system for the devpulse project.
-A project that is built to help players in the edu-tech sector manage students/trainees at ease. \
+A project that is built to help players in the Ed-tech sector manage students/trainees at ease. \
-This project is built using modern technologies that make it more scalable.
+This project is built using modern technologies that makes it easy to scale.
 Check the tech stack section.

 ## How to get started